DwellingSpace/hylia-blog/src/posts/a-simple-post.md

 > ﻿Every bad feeling is potential energy toward a more right way of being if you give it space to move towards its rightness.
 > **Gene Gendlin**

+Explain the quote....

-I﻿ am influenced by some different ways of working, all of which I've found extremely helpful for effecting change - within ourselves and how we are in the world:
+I﻿ am influenced by some different ways of working, all of which I've found extremely helpful for effecting change - within ourselves and how we are in the world

 * f﻿ocusing
 * p﻿erson-centred experiential counselling